Azure/azure-sdk-for-net/sdk/mediaservices/Azure.Media.Analytics.Edge/README.md

 n/a
 ### Install the package

-Install the Live Video Analytics client library for .NET with pip:
+Install the Live Video Analytics client library for .NET with NuGet:

+`dotnet add package Azure.Media.Analytics.Edge`

 ### Prerequisites